7 Household Items That Should Never Be Flushed Down the Toilet

 2. Condoms

-Flushing condoms down the toilet can cause blockages to both the plumbing in your home and the wastewater treatment plant.
+Toilet paper that contains condoms can result in blockages of both the plumbing in your home and wastewater treatment plants.

-Oil and grease must be removed from a container, then thrown in the garbage, since they can harden and cause obstructions in your drains or pipes.
+Grease and oil must be put in a container and thrown away in the trash, as they will harden and cause blockages in your drains and pipes.

-Tampons and sanitary pads are typically advertised as "flushable, " but flushing them can cause troubles later on if they mix with other things and cause a obstruction.
+Tampons and sanitary pads are often advertised in the form of "flushable, " but flushing them is not likely to cause troubles later on if they join with other products to form a nasty clog.

 5. Medicines